Data-Preference

 Project

-From 4 to 7 May 2026, German RETech Partnership e.V., with the support of the AHK Rio de Janeiro and on behalf of the Federal Ministry for Economic Affairs and Energy (BMWE), will organise an information trip to Germany for procurement professionals as well as multipliers from Brazil.
-The measure targets Brazilian decision-makers from municipalities, companies, and institutions active in the waste and recycling sector.
-The programme includes an information and presentation event, guided tours and networking opportunities at IFAT Munich 2026, as well as visits to companies and facilities.
-The tour offers comprehensive insights into technologies and trends in the German waste and recycling industry and facilitates contacts with potential business partners, particularly SMEs.
+From 4 to 7 May 2026, German RETech Partnership e.V., with the support of AHK Rio de Janeiro, and on behalf of the Federal Ministry for Economic Affairs and Energy (BMWE), will organize an information trip to Germany for buyers as well as multipliers from Brazil.
+The initiative is aimed at Brazilian decision-makers from municipalities, companies, and institutions in the waste management and recycling sector.
+The program includes an information and presentation event, guided tours and networking activities at IFAT Munich 2026, as well as company and site visits.
+The trip offers a comprehensive insight into technologies and trends in the German waste management and recycling industry and promotes contacts with potential business partners, particularly small and medium-sized enterprises (SMEs).

 Region: